minetest/minetest/doc/lua_api.md

 form of a key/value separated with equal signs.
 Attribute values should be quoted using either " or '.

-If you want to insert a literal greater-than sign or a backslash into the text, you must escape it by preceding it with a backslash.
+If you want to insert a literal greater-than, less-than, or a backslash into the text, you must escape it by preceding it with a backslash.
 In a quoted attribute value, you can insert a literal quote mark by preceding it with a backslash.